iDhruv22/matisse/README.md

 in the root folder.

-Now you can open the http://thematisse.org:8000/ to open the matisse home page.
+Now you can open the http://localhost:8000/ to open the matisse home page.

+5) Login with your twitter account.